Important Safety Information and Indication

-SOMAVERT (pegvisomant for injection) is a prescription medicine for acromegaly.
-It is for patients whose disease has not been controlled by surgery, radiation, and/or other medical therapies, or patients for whom these options are not appropriate.
+SOMAVERT is a prescription medicine for acromegaly.
+It is for patients whose disease has not been controlled by surgery or radiation, or patients for whom these options are not appropriate.
 The goal of treatment with SOMAVERT is to have a normal IGF-I level in the blood.

-Do not use SOMAVERT if you are allergic to SOMAVERT or anything that is in it.
+Do not use SOMAVERT® (pegvisomant for injection) if you are allergic to SOMAVERT or anything that is in it.

 Be sure to tell your doctor if you use narcotic painkillers (opioid medicines) because the dose of SOMAVERT may need to be changed.